-A student who is on suspension will be denied readmission to the university for at least one regular semester (not including the summer term).
 To continue enrollment without interruption, a student may be readmitted through one of the following options:

-- Attend the University of Mississippi during the summer term and earn a semester GPA of 2.00 or higher on 12 or more hours.
-Note: It may be possible for a student who invokes the forgiveness policy during the summer term to raise his or her grade-point average to be readmitted (Policy Directory: Policy Code ACA.AR.200.003) - · Enroll in the Contractual Readmission Program at least two weeks prior to the first day of classes in the fall or spring semester

-A student in the Contractual Readmission Program is required to meet before the first day of classes with a learning specialist in the Center for Excellence in Teaching and Learning to arrange an acceptable class schedule of 12 to 16 credit hours and to create a personal academic success plan.
-A student in the Contractual Readmission Program also is required to enroll in and successfully complete Edhe 202, Fundamentals of Active Learning, and to earn a 2.20 semester GPA or higher in the returning semester.
-A student who completes the Contractual Readmission Program requirements, but who earns a semester GPA of between 2.00 and 2.19, may continue in the program to complete all requirements during the following semester.
+- Attend the University of Mississippi during the summer term and earn a semester GPA of 2.00 or higher on 12 or more hours. - Invoke the Forgiveness Policy.
+This option may allow a student to raise his or her GPA to a point that makes it possible to continue (Policy Directory: Policy Code ACA.AR.200.003). - Enroll in the Contractual Readmission Program at least two weeks prior to the first day of classes in the fall or spring semester.
+A student in the Contractual Readmission Program is required to meet before the first day of classes with a learning specialist in the Center for Student Success and First-Year Experience to arrange an acceptable class schedule of 12 to 16 credit hours and to create a personal academic success plan.
+A student in the Contractual Readmission Program also is required to enroll in and successfully complete EDHE 202, Fundamentals of Active Learning, and to earn a 2.20 semester GPA or higher in the returning semester.
+A student who completes the Contractual Readmission Program requirements but who earns a semester GPA of between 2.00 and 2.19 may continue in the program to complete all requirements during the following semester.